tapanit-e/7rump/README.md

 | WE_NEED_GLOBAL_WARMING | input |
 | # | one line comment |

-based on arithmetic expression language
+Based on arithmetic expression language.